 Notice that many of the CL-models given in Example 2.6 describe structured data with a natural element corresponding to empty data.
-We extend CL with a zero formula 0 and additional axioms, to capture natural properties of empty data.
-The resulting logic, denoted CL_0 , has interesting logical structure and allows for a precise correspondence with BL (section 2.2.2).
+Here we extend CL with a zero formula 0 and additional axioms, to capture some natural properties of empty data.
+The resulting logic, denoted CL0, has interesting logical structure and allows for a precise correspondence with BL (section 2.2.2).